Invarion/invarion-docs/docs/rapidplan/integrated-mapping/the-aerial-photos-layer.md

 ![The_Aerial_Photos_Layer](./assets/The_Aerial_Photos_Layer.jpg)

-## Moving a section of Map to another Layer
+## Moving a Section Of the Map to Another Layer

 When on the **Aerial Photos** layer, you can import tiles of the photo for extra coverage.